-Branching sunflowers are known for producing multiple blooms throughout the season.
-As the plant grows upward, it also sends out multiple lateral, or side, branches, each of which will develop a bud and bloom into a sunflower.
-Single stem sunflowers will typically produce only one flower before it dies.
+Branching sunflowers will produce multiple blooms throughout the season, anywhere from a few to a dozen blooms.
+As the plant grows upward, it also grows multiple side branches, each of which develops a bud that blooms into a sunflower.
+Single stem sunflowers will typically produce only one flower.

 There are a few more details to dig into regarding sunflowers and their flowers.
 Read on to learn everything you need to know about these beautiful plants.

 If you like to listen to your information, dive into long-lasting blooms in this episode of my podcast, Organic Gardening For Beginners.

 Ready to plan and grow a thriving garden packed with flowers and veggies?

 It’s easier than you think!
 Learn how with:

 - Expert tips for your garden, from sunny to shady

 - 5 blank layout templates for various garden sizes

 Start planning your best garden now so you’re ready for next season